opendnssec/opendnssec-manual/wiki/configuration/confxml.md

 This will make it possible to create a fully automatic KSK rollover, where OpenDNSSEC feed your program/script on stdin with the current set of DNSKEYs that we want to have in the parent as DS RRs.

-__Key Identifier__: If the command defined here ends with " --cka_id" then that will be stripped off the command and "; <CKA_ID>" will be added to the output.
+__Key Identifier__: If the command defined here ends with ` --cka_id` then that will be stripped off the command and `; <CKA_ID>` will be added to the output.

-An example script for the <DelegationSignerSubmitCommand> command is available: which is a simple mail script (from 1.4 the eppclient is no longer supported).
+An example script for the `<DelegationSignerSubmitCommand>` command is available: which is a simple mail script (from 1.4 the eppclient is no longer supported).
 Remember that the ods-enforcer key ds-seen must be given in order to complete the rollover.
 This should only be done when the new DS RRs are available on the parents public nameservers.

 <Signer>
         <Privileges>